mgrybel/e2e-testing-selenium-cucumber/README.md

-# E2E Testing using Selenium WebDriver and Cucumber
+# UI Testing using Selenium WebDriver and Cucumber